geminik23/ctrader-fix/README.md

   - [x] Parsing the depth market data in callback
   - [x] Parsing the incremental market data in callback
   - [x] Market data handler in example code.
+  - [ ] FIX : waiting constantly in subscription method when market is closed.
 - [ ] TradeClient
   - [x] Add fetch methods
   - [ ] Implement fetch_security_list to fetch the security list